PetervanLunteren/EcoAssist/README.md

  📁Downloads
  └── 📄EcoAssist
 ```
-The file will be created in the same folder as your install file (so probabaly `Downloads`).
-Unfortunately, if you don't have admin rights, you will be prompted for an admin password every time you want to open EcoAssist.
+This file will be created in the same folder as your install file (so probabaly `Downloads`).
+Unfortunately, becuase it needs access to your anaconda folder, you'll need admin rights to open EcoAssist.
+If you don't already have admin rights, you will be prompted for an admin password.
 ### Mac
 ```
  📁Applications